 No matter how they happen, bus crashes can have devastating consequences on your physical, mental, and financial well-being.
 Holding the negligent person or people liable to pay for your losses can make a world of difference in your life moving forward.

 A conversation with a Philadelphia bus accident lawyer is the first step toward getting the compensation you deserve for your injuries.
-Call Ostroff Injury Law today to get started on your case.
+Call Ostroff Godshall Injury and Accident Lawyers today to get started on your case.
 Our outstanding record of recovering compensation against bus companies includes a record verdict – over $2 million in punitive damages (in addition to economic and non-economic damages) for four of our clients in a 2016 trial against Greyhound Bus Company.
 We will fight like hell to protect your rights and support you throughout the process.